mario-gellrich/my_arm_project/README.md

    - The repository owner must then rename the repository according to the project name.

 2. **Invite Team Members**
-   The repository owner must invite all other group members as collaborators to the forked repository.
+   The repository owner must invite all other team members as collaborators to the forked repository.
    - Go to the fork, then to the upper menu > **Settings** > **Access** > **Collaborators**.
    - Add your team members' GitHub usernames or email addresses one by one.
    - All invited team members must accept the invitation to collaborate.